-In every vacation spot and in every city, there are a few things to experience after you leave.
+In every vacation spot and in every city there are a few things that you should have experienced after your departure.
 This also applies to Santorini, a small island in Greece with around 17,000 inhabitants.
-Even though you may not be expecting it, you can get lost without proper planning.
-So I want to give you some tips on what to do best when discovering one of the most beautiful islands in the world!
+While you might not expect it, you can get lost without proper planning.
+That's why I want to give you some tips on what's best to do when discovering one of the most beautiful islands in the world!

 1. Explore Fira on foot